Unirep/Unirep/packages/docs/docs/protocol/attestation.md

 # Attestation

 Attestations happen onchain.
-Each attestation gose to an epoch key and should update the leaf in the epoch tree.
+Each attestation goes to an epoch key and should update the leaf in the epoch tree.
 Only the root of the epoch tree is stored onchain so a ZK proof must be submitted in order to update this root.
 Attesters are responsible for either updating this root, or incentivizing others to do so.

 UniRep uses a system to batch updates of the epoch tree.
 This system allows the tree to be updated on a per-epoch key basis. e.g. if epoch key X receives 100 attestations, only a single proof must be made.